Lontoone/MyUnityToolLab/RPG DialogSystem/Readme.md

 img(middle,'img2')
 img(right,/imgfolder/img1)
 ```
-If you are using the style that similar to Janapens galgame, use it to load the picture under `Resources` folider and define which position to place. lefe,middle and right are just image variables in `StoryReader.cs`.
+If you are using the style that similar to Janapens galgame, use it to load the picture under `Resources` folider and define which position to place. left,middle and right are just image variables in `StoryReader.cs`.

 ### set